spikedoanz/numerical-analysis/README.md

 python viz.py
 ```

-In short, to rerun the experiments with changed parameters (this is run.sh)
+In short, to rerun the experiments with changed parameters (or just run.sh)
 ```
 lake build
 ./.lake/build/bin/numericalanalysis